linkyndy/krunchr/README.md

-visualizer
+krunchr
 ==========

-Visualizer is an online service that draws custom visualizations of fairly large data sets.
+krunchr is an online service that draws custom visualizations of fairly large data sets.

 Setup
 -----